 The next thing I found was many variations on a Python script that used the Python Image Library to extract the image, after skipping what the script claimed to be a binary plist header.
 None of these worked either—they almost all crashed after producing nonsensical image sizes (they were reporting image sizes 40-60k pixels per side, iPhone 7 background images are 750x1334).

-fast as possible, and decoding a graphics format would just be a waste of time.
+possible, and decoding a graphics format would just be a waste

 After some playing around with our Workbooks product, I discovered that what I had on my hands was RGB data—BGRA32 data, to be precise.
 Yet when I created images from it, they were…wrong.
 You can see the broken image here—it’s immediately obvious there’s some sort of “misread” in the pixels.